Rubies

 1. Color as the Primary Determinant:

 Alexandrite’s color-changing ability is its most celebrated feature, and it plays a pivotal role in pricing.
-The most valuable Alexandrites exhibit a vivid and distinct color change, transitioning from green in natural daylight to red or related shades under incandescent light.
+The most valuable Alexandrite exhibit a vivid and distinct color change, transitioning from green in natural daylight to red or related shades under incandescent light.
 Gems with a strong and pronounced color change command higher prices, while those with less impressive shifts are less valuable.

 2. Origin and Geographic Rarity: